Guides

 The Rules

-1. Both players start with a score of 501
+1. Both players start on 501

-2. Each turn, you throw 3 darts
+2. Each turn, throw 3 darts

-4. You must reach exactly zero
+4. Keep going until you reach exactly zero

-5. Your final dart must hit a double (this is called "double out")
+5. Your final dart must hit a double — this is called "double out"

 Turn Dart 1 Dart 2 Dart 3 Turn Score Remaining